olsandy/phonebook-part12/README.md

 # Part 12 - Phonebook in Docker

+Exercises 12.21 and 12.22.
+The rest of part 12 is [here](https://github.com/olsandy/part12-containers-applications)

 ## Installation

 The app uses [Mongo DB Atlas](https://www.mongodb.com/atlas/database) as the database for the backend.
 Register to the service and create a file `backend/.env` to with content (replacing the username, password, connection string and database names)